tgteacher/BigData-LA2/ASSIGNMENT.md

 http://spark.apache.org/docs/latest/ml-collaborative-filtering.html
 The training ratio must be 80% and the test ratio must be 20%.
 The random seed used to sample the training and test set (passed to `DataFrame.randomSplit`) must be an argument of the script.
-The following parameters must be used in the ALS optimizer:
+The seed must also be used to initialize the ALS optimizer (use *ALS.setSeed()*).
+The following parameters must be used in the ALS
+optimizer:
 - maxIter: 5
 - rank: 70
 - regParam: 0.01